SamH314/cse15l-lab-reports/LabReport1.md

 The working directory was home.
 I got that output because there was no change in directory since there was no argument.
 It stayed in the same directory.
 The output is not an error.

-2. an exmaple of using the command with a path to a directory as an argument.
+2. an example of using the command with a path to a directory as an argument.

 ![Screenshot 2023-10-08 at 4 27 04 PM](https://github.com/SamH314/cse15l-lab-reports/assets/146782614/da5b3aec-1716-405d-bd3e-9ff6c617a816)